Ekk-0/Ekk-0/README.md

 What sets me apart is my strong problem-solving skills and my ability to quickly learn and adapt to new technologies.
 I am passionate about staying up-to-date with the latest industry trends and advancements, and I'm always looking for ways to improve my skills and knowledge.

 ## My mission
-As a junior software developer in full stack development, I am eager to contribute my skills and knowledge to help drive innovation and growth in this exciting and dynamic industry.
+As a software developer in full stack development, I am eager to contribute my skills and knowledge to help drive innovation and growth in this exciting and dynamic industry.
 I am confident that my proficiency in a variety of front-end and back-end technologies, combined with my passion for learning and problem-solving, makes me an excellent candidate for any software development role.

 ## Let's connect!
 I am always looking for new opportunities to collaborate with like-minded individuals, so feel free to reach out to me at ebenvosloo2001@gmail.com or connect with me on https://www.linkedin.com/in/eben-vosloo-b50a781b4/.
 Let's build something amazing together! :rocket: